Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 Manual Method: Convert FLAC to ALAC and Sync

-1. Convert FLAC to ALAC with a trusted desktop converter.
+1. Convert the files with a trusted desktop converter.

 Rockbox Method: Direct FLAC Playback for Compatible iPods

-Rockbox is the hobbyist answer.
+Rockbox is the technical answer.
 It is free firmware for certain music players, including some iPod models, and it can play FLAC directly when your device is compatible.

-Rockbox is powerful, but it is not the default recommendation for normal users.
-You are changing the firmware environment on the iPod.
-You need to check model support, follow the installer steps, and accept that you are leaving the regular Apple experience.
+Rockbox is not the default recommendation for normal users.
+You change the firmware environment on the iPod.
+You need to check model support, follow the installer instructions, and accept that you are leaving the regular Apple experience.

 Choose Rockbox if you want direct FLAC playback and you are comfortable with firmware tools.
-Skip it if you want a low-risk transfer workflow.
+Skip it if you want a low-risk FLAC to ALAC workflow and native Apple-style playback.

-Before trying Rockbox, check the official Rockbox iPod port page for model notes and installation status.
-Do not follow random forum steps for your only iPod.
+Before trying Rockbox, read the official Rockbox iPod port notes.
+Do not follow a random forum post for your only working iPod Classic.

 Waltr Pro 4